kwsp/fftconv/README.md

 # fftconv

-Extremely fast 1D discrete convolutions of real vectors in a header-only library. `fftconv` uses [FFTW 3](http://www.fftw.org/) under the hood.
+Extremely fast 1D discrete convolutions of real vectors. `fftconv` uses [FFTW 3](http://www.fftw.org/) under the hood.

 It's well know that convolution in the time domain is equivalent to multiplication in the frequency domain (circular convolution).
 With the Fast Fourier Transform, we can reduce the time complexity of a discrete convolution from `O(n^2)` to `O(n log(n))`, where `n` is the larger of the two array sizes.
 The **[overlap-add method](https://en.wikipedia.org/wiki/Overlap%E2%80%93add_method)** is a fast convolution method commonly use in FIR filtering, where the discrete signal is often much longer than the FIR filter kernel.